-Built in 1573 by Sir John Arundell, Trerice Manor enjoys a secluded setting in a sheltered valley and nestles peaceably at the end of a winding, narrow lane.
+Built in 1573 by Sir John Arundell, Trerice enjoys a secluded setting in a sheltered valley and nestles peaceably at the end of a winding, narrow lane.

 It gives the overall impression of being rooted firmly in a bygone age, its buff-coloured walls untouched by time.

 During the Civil War the Arundell's were staunch Royalists, and, as a result, their fortunes suffered a downturn during Cromwell's Protectorship.

 This, however, proved little more than blip in the family fortunes for, come the Restoration of the Monarchy in 1660, their estates were duly restored.

 The Absent Arundells